jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Classical Mechanics** taught by Prof. Paulo J. Liebgott
   - In a nutshell: intermediate course in (Newtonian) Mechanics
 - **University Physics III** taught by Prof. Pawel Klimas
-  - In a nutshell: electricity and magnetism
+  - In a nutshell: introduction to electricity and magnetism

 ## 2021/1
 - **University Physics II** taught by Prof. Paulo J. Liebgott